Fair Lending Lab

 A Python backend ingests the CFPB FFIEC HMDA LAR for a chosen state and year, curates first-lien conventional owner-occupied home-purchase applications into a Postgres fact table, and runs five preregistered hypotheses through a layered method stack (parametric, non-parametric, permutation, bootstrap, Bayesian sensitivity).
 Results are cached as JSONB and exposed by a read-only FastAPI service.

-A Next.js frontend renders the same data in a near-black analyst console: KPI tiles with sparklines, a "what matters now" callout, per-hypothesis cards with primary and secondary tests, posterior plot, stratified sensitivity tables, family-wise correction view, and a methods tab.
+A Next.js frontend renders the same data in a clean analyst console: KPI tiles, a lead-finding callout, a disparity-ruler forest plot, per-hypothesis cards with primary and secondary tests, stratified sensitivity tables, a family-wise correction view, and a methods tab.
 Backend deploys to a Linux VPS behind nginx via systemd, frontend deploys to Cloudflare Pages.

 Architecture